 e.
-Lateral : It is a genetic label used to classify two approximate English consonants /r/ and /l/.

-f.
-Semi Vowels: It is a consonant characterized by a continuous gliding motion of the articulators into the following vowel also referred to as semi-level /j/ and /w/.
+Lateral : It is a genetic label used to classify two approximate English consonants f.
+Semi Vowels: It is a consonant characterized by a continuous gliding motion of the articulators into the following vowel also referred to as semi-level /j/ and